Caramel Pecan Logs – Chocolate-Dipped Holiday Cookies

 Frequently Asked Questions

-• How do I store caramel pecan logs?
-Keep cooled cookies in an airtight container at room temperature for up to 3 days, or refrigerate for up to a week.
+• How long do Caramel Pecan Logs stay fresh?
+Store at room temperature in an airtight container for up to 3 days, or refrigerate for up to 1 week.

 Final Thoughts